 History in brief

 St Thomas à Becket Church is Grade II* Listed, and looks and feels medieval.
-It has Norman origins and evolved over many centuries.
+It probably has late Saxon origins, and then evolved over many centuries.

-- There’s no visible trace of its Norman origin but the chancel is believed to be on the footprint of a Norman chapel.
+- There’s no visible trace of its probable late Saxon origin.
+The chancel may be on the footprint of a Norman chapel.

-- Reconstruction of the nave and aisle arcades in the early 1300s produced an almost square plan apart from the chancel.
+- Reconstruction of the nave and aisle arcades in the early 1300s produced an almost square plan apart.

 - The south aisle can be dated by the 14th-century piscina in the south wall.